Are you already pregnant? Try our Due Date Calculator.

 How Long Does it Take to Get Pregnant After Your Period?

 On average, women ovulate on day 14 of their menstrual cycle, but their fertile days are from day 10 to 16.
-That means it would be about a week after your period ends when an egg is released so you can become pregnant during sex, but you may not know you are pregnant for another 2 weeks after that (at the time of a missed period and positive pregnancy test).
-Some women know they are pregnant before they get that BFP based on some symptoms.
+That means it would be about a week after your period ends when an egg is released and you can become pregnant during sex.
+Still, you may not know you are pregnant for another 2 weeks after that (at the time of a missed period and positive pregnancy test).
+Some women know they are pregnant before they get that BFP based on these early symptoms.